Surfer12/djikstrahw/Comprehensive Guide to Dijkstra's Algori.md

 ### Conclusion
 This implementation of Dijkstra's Algorithm provides a flexible, generic approach that can be adapted to various use cases while maintaining performance and reliability.
 The use of generics allows for versatile application across different data types, while the interface-based design ensures extensibility and maintainability.

-## Comprehensive Guide to Dijkstra's Algorithm with Case Study
+## Comprehensive Guide to Dijkstra's Algorithm with Presentation Example

 ![alt text](AD87C7B7-1406-4FA8-9702-19C32E6EA8E9.jpeg)

-### 1. Practical Example
+### 1. Presentation Example
 Consider the following weighted graph:

 This represets the same graph as the one in the previous example, but with a different representation of the edges.